johnnymbuyi/Data_Science_Projects/Time Series Forecast/README.md

 1. Sales Orders Prediction - SARIMA vs RNN LSTM.ipynb : This is the notebook document that contains the full project.
 2. sales_orders : This is the raw data used for this project.

-Click on the following link to access the forecasting app: https://jm-forecasting-app.herokuapp.com/
+Click on the following link to access the forecasting demo: https://jm-forecasting-app.herokuapp.com/